-One of the great giveaway signs that an artist is not confident is the amount of art equipment they carry.
+One of the great giveaway signs that an artist is not confident is by noting the amount of art equipment they carry.
 You don’t need so much.

 You can have more stuff at home but most things you buy are not magic bullets.
-There is only one gadget I like to use and that’s a Jakar Battery eraser.
-They are very cheap and brilliant for lifting fine highlights.
+There is only one gadget I like to use and that’s a Jakar Battery Eraser. (affiliate) They are very cheap and brilliant for lifting fine highlights.

 You don’t need an easel really.
 I use one now because I draw in front of people, but I didn’t use one before that.
 It’s an optional extra.